gitlabhq/gitlabhq/doc/development/architecture.md

     ps aux | grep '^git'

 GitLab has several components to operate.
 As a system user (i.e. any user that is not the `git` user) it requires a persistent database (MySQL/PostreSQL) and redis database.
 It also uses Apache httpd or nginx to proxypass Unicorn.
 As the `git` user it starts Sidekiq and Unicorn (a simple ruby HTTP server running on port `8080` by default).
-Under the gitlab user there are normally 6 processes: `unicorn_rails master` (1 process), `unicorn_rails worker` (2 processes), `python pygments` (2 processes), `sidekiq` (1 process).
-Pygments is used by GitLab for syntax highlighting in the web interface.
+Under the gitlab user there are normally 4 processes: `unicorn_rails master` (1 process), `unicorn_rails worker` (2 processes), `sidekiq` (1 process).

 ## Repository access